bokkypoobah/OrbsSubscriptionSmartContractAudit/audit/README.md

 This audit has also been conducted on Orbs' [token source code](https://github.com/orbs-network/orbs-token) in commits [044e1e4](https://github.com/orbs-network/orbs-token/commit/044e1e49bab83604cbc3c2522036cd0163dc93cf).

-TODO: Check that no potential vulnerabilities have been identified in the token, subscription and billing contracts.
+No potential vulnerabilities have been identified in the token, subscription and billing contracts.

 <br />